JohnBorghi/Supporting_Scientific_Data/SSD_05_saving-organizing.md

 **Directory (e.g. File Folder)** - A structure that contains computer files and possibly other directories.

+**File Naming Convention** - A consistent way of naming files in a way that provides information about the contents of the file and how it relates to other files.

 **File Format** -Standardized ways in which information is encoded to be stored in a computer file.
 Think .XLSX, .CSV, etc.

 **File fixity** - The process of ensuring that a digital file in an archive has remained unchanged at the bit level.

 **Lossiness** - The degree to which information is lost when information is encoded into a particular file type.
 “Lossy” compression involves the removal of information (and thus decreases the fidelity of the information) while “lossless” compression does not.

+**Obsolescence** - Refers to an inability to access digital data because the needed hardware or software are no longer available.

 **Openness** - The degree to which the way a file type encodes information in a manner that is secret or restricted.
 Proprietary file formats typically can only be opened and used with specific software tools.
 In contrast, open (non-proprietary) file formats are unrestricted and free to use.